Meeting and surpassing all audience expectations every day, it's Rush Limbaugh.

 And they were shouting because they're mad.

-And you really have to ask what did these people have to be mad about?
+And you really have to ask, what did these people have to be mad about?

-They're both on the side of leftists and liberal democrats.
+They're both on the side of leftists and liberal Democrats.

-To fit the socialist leftist or even worse statist image that they have for it.
+They're having overwhelming success in transforming the country and basically changing it forever to fit the socialist leftist or even worse statist image that they have for it.

-I mean, they're they're literally wrecking it.
+I mean, they're literally wrecking it.

 And it's something I've always noticed about liberals.